greiginsydney/captureKNX/README.md

 captureKNX stores all the telegrams in a 'time series' database called InfluxDB, and the reporting all happens in Grafana.

-If you're wanting to better understand the architecture and what you're getting yourself in for before you take the plunge and buy a Pi and HAT, have a look at the pages [step5-login-to-grafana.md](step5-login-to-grafana.md) and [step6-more-grafana-tips.md](step6-more-grafana-tips.md).
+If you're wanting to better understand the architecture and what you're getting yourself in for before you take the plunge and buy a Pi and HAT, have a look at the pages [step5-login-to-grafana.md](/docs/step5-login-to-grafana.md) and [step6-more-grafana-tips.md](/docs/step6-more-grafana-tips.md).

 I also STRONGLY recommend you watch the YouTube video playlist ["What is Observability - Grafana for Beginners"](https://youtube.com/playlist?list=PLDGkOdUX1Ujo27m6qiTPPCpFHVfyKq9jT&si=q5BIC9lkn3LJmBc6).
-That playlist builds a great understanding, and by Episode 8 you're creating a dashboard that looks remarkably like the one provided here in [step6-more-grafana-tips.md](step6-more-grafana-tips.md).
+That playlist builds a great understanding, and by Episode 8 you're creating a dashboard that looks remarkably like the one provided here in [step6-more-grafana-tips.md](/docs/step6-more-grafana-tips.md).

 InfluxDB and Grafana both have active supporter communities should you want to delve deeper into the reporting of your stored Telegrams.
 (By all means I welcome you sharing your Dashboards with fellow captureKNX users - the project's Wiki page [TODO] would be a great place for those.)

 ## Credits

 captureKNX relies upon the open-source [knxd](https://github.com/knxd/knxd) and [KNXDclient](https://github.com/mhthies/knxdclient) projects for its communications, and would be lost without them.
-If you're feeling generous please visit their sites and send some appreciation in your preferred currency.
+If you're feeling generous please visit their sites and send some appreciation in your preferred currency:

 - [knxd](https://github.com/knxd/knxd#compensation--personal-statement)
 - KNXDclient (TODO)